HPI-Information-Systems/snowman/docs/basic_usage/experiments.md

 The importer expects the csv to have the columns `p1` and `p2`.
 They should store the ids of the respective dataset tuples.

-The csv optionally can have a column named "prediction" which contains a `1` in case the pair was detected as duplicate - `0` otherwise.
-If this column is not present we assume that all listed tuples have been detected as duplicates (think: we automatically insert a column "prediction" and fill it with the value `1` everywhere).
+The csv optionally can have a column named `prediction` which contains a `1` in case the pair was detected as duplicate - `0` otherwise.
+If this column is not present we assume that all listed tuples have been detected as duplicates (think: we automatically insert a column `prediction` and fill it with the value `1` everywhere).

 Following this, more columns may be specified with arbitrary content.
 See the following example: